nikhilweee/nikhilweee.github.io/content/blog/016-a-mexican-foodtrip.md

 > Disclaimer: All recommendations made in the blog are solely based on personal experiences.
 There are no affiliate links, and most of them will anyway take you to Google Maps.

 [Shavak](https://www.linkedin.com/in/shavaka/) and I had been planning to meet all winter.
 It was turning out to be difficult because he was working out of Vancouver and I was studying in New York.
 Neither of us had visas to the other country.
 A week before the New Year, he calls me up.
 "Bro, let's go to Mexico!?" he said.

 You see, Mexico doesn't require any additional visa if you already have a valid US or Canadian visa, so that wasn't going to be an issue.
 Me being me, without thinking too much, I answered "Sure, let's go!".
 And that's where the fun ended.
 Neither of us had ever been on an international vacation before.
-So in the two weeks before our departure, we had to plan *everything*.
+So in the two weeks before our departure, we had to plan _everything_.

 Now that we're back from our trip, in hindsight, it feels like we managed to accomplish a lot despite our constraints.
 So to save you from all the trouble that we had to go through, this blog is a documentation of the logistics of our trip.
-Our trip was centred around two primary objectives: a *roadtrip*, because I love them; and *food*, because that's Shavak's forte.
+Our trip was centred around two primary objectives: a _roadtrip_, because I love them; and _food_, because that's Shavak's forte.

-{{<toc>}}

 # Itinerary

 ---

 From Tijuana in the east to Cancun in the west, Mexico has a lot to offer.
 Naturally it's a really difficult choice to decide on your destination.
 After some research online, we ultimately decided to explore the Yucatan peninsula.
 It seemed like the more touristy region of Mexico with a lot of diverse experiences to offer.
 Here is the [route map](https://goo.gl/maps/YGdUxtVmbUXPq1fDA) of the road trip that we were planning to go on.

 Starting from Cancun, our plan was to visit the quaint little town of Valladolid, followed by the ancient ruins of Chichen Itza, before finally arriving at Merida.
 We would also visit the beach town of Progreso and head over to Bacalar in the southern part of the peninsula.
 From there, we'd travel north towards the more touristy cities of Tulum and Playa del Carmen and then we would finally come back to Cancun.
 During our stay in Playa, we might also visit the nearby island of Cozumel.
 Complete with beaches, ancient Mayan ruins, cenotes, lagoons, and of course, food from all over the peninsula -- this journey of over 1500 kms definitely checked all the boxes!

 {{< rawhtml >}}

 <figure>
   <iframe src="https://www.google.com/maps/embed?pb=!1m76!1m12!1m3!1d1918893.913315642!2d-89.09878443141888!3d20.05715704998279!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!4m61!3e0!4m5!1s0x8f4e8047678409bf%3A0x5fd4feaf78eabb92!2sCancun%20International%20Airport!3m2!1d21.041703299999998!2d-86.8740062!4m5!1s0x8f510ada7bbef3f7%3A0xed7a1f8fe539aa31!2sValladolid%2C%20Yucatan%2C%20Mexico!3m2!1d20.68964!2d-88.20224879999999!4m5!1s0x8f5138b9a098f833%3A0xf70a67530750d45!2zQ2hpY2jDqW4tSXR6w6EsIFl1Y2F0YW4sIE1leGljbw!3m2!1d20.6791438!2d-88.5683091!4m5!1s0x8f56715cab450d17%3A0x5dfc155715abeb09!2sMerida%2C%20Yucatan%2C%20Mexico!3m2!1d20.967370199999998!2d-89.5925857!4m5!1s0x8f55c2ddbdef23d3%3A0xfcf3f77278b55d2d!2sProgreso%2C%20Yucatan%2C%20Mexico!3m2!1d21.281190799999997!2d-89.66516279999999!4m5!1s0x8f5bad97578b91d5%3A0x33929c6f745708e7!2sBacalar%20Lagoon%2C%20Quintana%20Roo%2C%20Mexico!3m2!1d18.7671365!2d-88.30688169999999!4m5!1s0x8f4fd40310e42a4b%3A0xeedc0db93ff9ab7!2sTulum%2C%20Quintana%20Roo%2C%20Mexico!3m2!1d20.2114185!2d-87.46535019999999!4m5!1s0x8f4e4323d22d4e61%3A0xe8c10b783bab4adc!2sPlaya%20del%20Carmen%2C%20Quintana%20Roo%2C%20Mexico!3m2!1d20.6295586!2d-87.0738851!4m5!1s0x8f4ef8efb0d19327%3A0x342ebcae5c018bfc!2sCozumel%2C%20Quintana%20Roo%2C%20Mexico!3m2!1d20.4229839!2d-86.9223432!4m5!1s0x8f4e8047678409bf%3A0x5fd4feaf78eabb92!2sCancun%20International%20Airport!3m2!1d21.041703299999998!2d-86.8740062!5e0!3m2!1sen!2sus!4v1642905304199!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>
   <figcaption>Our triangular <a href="https://goo.gl/maps/YGdUxtVmbUXPq1fDA">route map</a> across the Yucatan</figcaption>